Aider-AI/aider/README.md

 * Aider can make coordinated code changes across multiple source files at once.
 * Aider will notice if you edit the files outside the chat:
   * It will ask if you'd like to commit these out-of-band changes.
-  * It will make GPT aware of the updated file content.
+  * It will import the new file contents into the chat.
-  * You can bounce back and forth between your aider chat and your editor, to fluidly collaborate with GPT.
+  * You can bounce back and forth between your aider chat and your editor, to fluidly collaborate with aider.
 * Live, colorized, human friendly output.
 * Readline style chat input history, with autocompletion of tokens found in the source files being discussed (via `prompt_toolkit`)